AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 </tr>
 <tr>
 <td>Spinning top white</td>
 <td>This pattern indicates the indecision between the buyers and sellers.
-If a spinning top forms during an uptrend, this usually means there aren’t many buyers left, if a spinning top forms during a downtrend, this means there aren’t many sellers left.
+If a spinning top forms during an uptrend, this usually means there aren't many buyers left, if a spinning top forms during a downtrend, this means there aren't many sellers left.
 Color of the body is not very important. </td>
 </tr>
 <tr>
 <td>Spinning top black</td>
 <td>This pattern indicates the indecision between the buyers and sellers.
-If a spinning top forms during an uptrend, this usually means there aren’t many buyers left, if a spinning top forms during a downtrend, this means there aren’t many sellers left.
+If a spinning top forms during an uptrend, this usually means there aren't many buyers left, if a spinning top forms during a downtrend, this means there aren't many sellers left.
 Color of the body is not very important. </td>
 </tr>
 <tr>
 <td>Four Price Doji</td>